Kong/docs.konghq.com/app/gateway/2.8.x/get-started/quickstart/index.md

 ---

 In this section, you'll learn how to install and manage your {{site.base_gateway}} instance.
 First, you'll start {{site.base_gateway}} to gain access to its Admin
-API, where you'll manage entities including Services, Routes, and Consumers.
+API, where you'll manage entities including services, routes, and consumers.

 ## Start {{site.base_gateway}} using Docker with a database